madalina-cirstea/PAO/README.md

 ### Notes:

-I known the deadline was a little bit overdue but the data generation process took a little more time than I expected.
+I know the deadline was a little bit overdue but the data generation process took a little more time than I expected.
 I hope this wont cost much even though I understand it.